nintra/grunt-dependency-sort/README.md

 Not mentioned and required files are appended to the ordered list.

 - prepend & append options are supported
-- minimatch for denpendencies supported
+- minimatch for dependencies supported